 Don’t discount the lower parts of the Methow River either, particularly if the area gets any rain.
 This is hands down one of the most stunning steelhead rivers in the country, and the fish have a known tendency to be aggressive to many gear and fly presentations, including jigs, stonefly nymphs, spinners, streamers and even skated dry flies.

-I fished all over the lower Methow last year during an unfortunate cold snap, but if I go back the WDFW access at Poirier near the mouth and Bridge Two up the Methow Valley Highway would be where I’d stop first.
-A number of other access points can be found along the Highway as you drive upriver, both rough pulloffs and state recreation points, but be sure to keep an eye out for the all too common No Trespassing signs.
+A number of other Methow River access points can be found along Highway 20 as you drive upriver, both rough pulloffs and state recreation points, but be sure to keep an eye out for the all too common No Trespassing signs.

 Gear and Fly Selections for Eastern Washington Steelhead